 Results of a showed that lavender oil capsules were beneficial in improving sleep patterns in people with depression when taken with an antidepressant.
 People also showed lowered levels of anxiety, which would seemingly allow for better sleep.

 Take 20 to 80 mg of lavender orally each day, or use as directed.
 You may wish to add lavender essential oil to a diffuser or spray it onto your pillow.
 Lavender tea is also an option.

 Lavender is usually safe to use.
 Taking lavender orally may cause headache, constipation, or nausea.

 Melatonin can help you to fall asleep more quickly and enhance the quality of your sleep.

-Researchers in a 2016 study found melatonin to significantly improve sleep patterns in people with cancer and insomnia.
+Researchers in a found melatonin to significantly improve sleep patterns in people with cancer and insomnia.
 Sleep quality was improved even more between seven and 14 days.

 Take 1 to 5 mg 30 minutes to two hours before going to sleep.
 You should use the lowest effective dose possible, as higher doses may cause side effects.